Follow the instructions on this page to integrate with VCS repositories that are hosted on github.com or a self-hosted GitHub Enterprise installation.

 A GitHub integration enables the following features in YouTrack:

-- Add links to the GitHub repository by pasting commit hashes into the summary, description, comment, or string-type custom field in YouTrack issues.
+Add links to the GitHub repository by pasting commit hashes into the issue summary, description, comment, or a supplemental text field.

 - Click the New VCS Integration button.

 From the YouTrack project list, select the name of the project that you want to integrate with the VCS repository.

 Paste the URL that points to your GitHub repository into the Repository URL input field.